shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 - Increasing accuracy and AUC-ROC over epochs
 - Good generalization to unseen data
 - Plateau towards end suggests optimal training duration
+- Since only the test auc-roc was plateauing and train auc-roc was still increasing, this suggets that the model was overfitting, and with longer epochs these effects would be more pronounced.
+However since the goal was to achieve 80% accuracy, this does not matter significantly as the model has already achieved the goal.

 ### t-SNE Visualization of Embeddings
 *Figure 4: t-SNE plot of embeddings from Siamese Network*